SUBMISSIONS

 Reference writing

-5. Author 1 (University, City, State, Country), and Author 2 (Institute, City, State, Country).
+4. Author 1 (University, City, State, Country), and Author 2 (Institute, City, State, Country).
 Year.
-Personal communication. - Conference Proceedings:
+Personal communication.

-6. Author 1, Author 2, and Author 3.
-Year.
+5. Author 1, Author 2, Author 3.
 Title of Presentation.
 In Title of the Collected Work (if available).
 Paper presented at Name of the Conference, Location of Conference, Date of Conference.
 Edited by Editor 1, Editor 2 and Editor 3 (if available).
-Publication place: Publisher (if available); Abstract Number (optional), Pagination (optional). - Thesis:
+Publication place: Publisher (if available); Abstract Number (optional), Pagination (optional).

-7. Author 1.
-Year.
+6. Author 1.
 Title of Thesis.
 Level of Thesis, Degree-Granting University, City, Country.
 Date (if available).
-Identification information (if available). - Websites:
+Identification information (if available).

 Reference management software

 Please use reference management software such as Mendeley or Zotero.
-Your reference should be written according Harvard Reference Style.
+Your reference should be written according Vancouver Reference Style.